alanng10/Country/Docue/a.md

 Diaga word "Dia" is pronounce as "dia" in "dial" in English.
 Diaga word "ga" is pronounce as "gu" in "gum" in English.

-Diaga is suit for govern base done.
+This Diaga word is suit for govern base done.

 Country has 1 define name.